Shopify/hydrogen/examples/customer-api/README.md

 **Caution: The Customer API and this example are both in an unstable pre-release state and may have breaking changes in a future release.**

-This is an example using the new Shopify [Customer Accounts API](https://shopify.dev/docs/api/customer)
+This is an example using the new Shopify [Customer Account API](https://shopify.dev/docs/api/customer)

 ## Requirements